AlanDReeves/AlanDReeves.github.io/projects/MODISSpectroscopy.md

 <div class="text-center p-4">
     <img src="../img/MODIS/EarthData.png" alt="Earth Data">
 </div>

 ## Overview
-The purpose of this project is to analyze NASA's MODIS spectroradiometry data, which is continuously recorded by satelite.
+The purpose of this project is to analyze NASA's MODIS spectroradiometry data, which is continuously recorded by satellite.
 MODIS data is used for a wide variety of purposes, including environmental science, tracking levels of plankton in water, and many more.
 For this project, I took publicly available spectrometry data from NASA's MODIS website, processed it by removing data marked as bad, and removing data which were altered by the presence of clouds.
 I then converted it to a form that is easily fed to a logistic regression model to detect the presence of certain substances.